Georges Sorel: Biography

 Born in Cherbourg as the son of a businessman, he moved to Paris in 1864 to attend the Collège Rollin, before entering the École Polytechnique a year later.
 In 1869 he became chief engineer with the Department of Public Works.
 Stationed in Corsica until June 1871, he was subsequently posted to various places in southern France – Albi, Gap, and Draguignan.
 Between 1876 and 1879 he was in Mostaganem, in colonial Algeria, before moving to Perpignan, where he spent the last years of his career until his retirement in 1892.
 In 1891, he was awarded the Légion d'honneur.
 Immediately after retiring, he moved with his partner Marie David to Boulogne-sur-Seine, near Paris, where he stayed until his death in 1922.

 Beginning in the second half of the 1880s, he published articles in various fields (hydrology, architecture, philosophy of science, psychophysics, political history, and philosophy) displaying the influence of Aristotle, as well as those of Hippolyte Taine and Ernest Renan.
 In 1893, he publicly announced his position as a Marxist and a socialist.
 He moved to working on some of France's first Marxist journals (L’Ère nouvelle and Le Devenir Social) and to participating, on the revisionist side, in the debate launched by Eduard Bernstein.
 A supporter of Alfred Dreyfus during the affaire, Sorel later was disappointed, much like his friend Charles Péguy, by the political consequences of the trial.

 In the beginning of the 20th century, he began arguing for the incompatibility between socialism and parliamentary democracy, moving towards syndicalist positions.
 Through his writings in Enrico Leone's Il Divenire sociale and Hubert Lagardelle's Mouvement socialiste, he contributed around 1905 to the theoretical elaboration of revolutionary syndicalism.
 In 1905, his most famous text, Reflections on Violence, began appearing in the Divenire Sociale.
-It was published in book form in 1908 by Pages Libres, and was followed the same year by Illusions du Progrès.
+It was published in book form in 1908 by Pages Libres, and was followed the same year by The Illusions of Progress.